Mikeygoldman1/ML-MBTI-Classification/README.md

 1. Download the Kaggle (MBTI) Myers-Briggs Personality Type Dataset from: https://www.kaggle.com/datasets/datasnaek/mbti-type
 2. Upload the dataset to Google Drive
 3. For each IPYNB file click the 'Open in Colab' option appearing at the start of each notebook
-4. Once redirected to Google Colab, click the 'Runtime' option and change the runtime to a GPU to improve running the times of each notebook.
+4. Once redirected to Google Colab, click the 'Runtime' option and change the runtime to a GPU.
+This improves the running the times of each notebook.
 ## The following files are contained within this project:
 1. Data_visualization.ipynb which contains graphical information of the dataset.
 2. Random_Forest.ipynb which contains the implementation of the Random Forest Classifier algorithm.